suraz-101/js-basics/README.md

     Write a program with and without using reduce function to find the maximum value of an array.

     - Note => (visit js/array/array-ops.js file)

+# Day - 10 : HTML, CSS and Javascript Combination

+- Basic of HTML, CSS and Javascript

+  - learning about the html formate
+  - learnig about the css styling
+  - learnig about form
+  - learnig about the form submit using javascript